binaryberry/bookmark-collector/README.md

 ## What is it?

 A nifty tool helping people to save their favorite websites!
 Users can create their accounts and associate each link with tags.
-If they forget their passwords, they will receive an email allowing to reset their account.
+If they forget their passwords, they will receive an email allowing to reset it.

 ##How to run it?